 11.2.1 General—Prior to initiating the test cycle, condition the test oil as described in this section.

 11.2.2 Install a new oil filter, charge engine with 4.2 kg of new oil, and carry out the steps shown in Table 7.

+TABLE 7.
+Oil Conditioning Procedure